GuildOfWeavers/AirAssembly/specs/README.md

 * `locals` section declares a set of zero or more local variables similar to [function locals](#Function-local-variables).
 * `body` section consists of a set of arithmetic expressions similar to [function bodies](#Function-body) but with the following differences:
   * Body of a transition function must always resolve to a vector.
 The length of the vector must equal to the number of dynamic registers as specified in the [component signature](#Component-signature).
-  * Unlike pure functions, transition functions have access to the already generated rows of the execution trace table.
+  * Unlike module functions, transition functions have access to the already generated rows of the execution trace table.
 These rows can be accessed with `load.trace` and `load.static` operations (see [load operations](#Load-operations) for more info).

 For example:
 ```